royoelen/DataQC/README.md

 ### Running the data QC command

-This is example using SLURM scheduler:
+Go to folder `dataqc` and modify the SLURM script template `submit_DataQc_pipeline_template.sh` with your input paths.
+This is an example template SLURM scheduler:

 ```
 #!/bin/bash